GautamRaj-12/js-backend/08_stream_tweet/register-login.md

     );
 });

-// Define a function to handle user logout const logoutUser = asyncHandler(async (req, res) => {
+const logoutUser = asyncHandler(async (req, res) => {
-  // Update the user's refreshToken to undefined in the database User.findByIdAndUpdate(
+  User.findByIdAndUpdate(
     req.user._id,
     { $set: { refreshToken: undefined } },
     { new: true }
   );

-  // Configure options for clearing cookies const options = {
+  const options = {
     httpOnly: true,
     secure: true,
   };

-  // Clear cookies in the response for accessToken and refreshToken return res
+  return res
     .status(200)
     .clearCookie("accessToken", options)